The Overlap Gap Property limits limit swapping in the QAOA: Acknowledgement

 \section{Acknowledgement}

 We are thankful to Leo Zhou and Joao Basso for answering questions on their work that this paper is a follow up on, and David Gamarnik for valuable discussions about the overlap gap property.
-We thank David Gross, Matthias Sperl, and Michael Klatt for feedback on a draft of this article.
-We also thank an anonymous referee for suggesting the main proof could be done via modifying \cite{chen2023local} replacing the original proof now in the appendix, and many others for corrections to improve the paper.
+We thank David Gross, Matthias Sperl, and Michael Klatt for feedback on an early draft of this article.
+We also thank an anonymous referee for suggesting the main proof could be done via modifying \cite{chen2023local} replacing the original proof now in the appendix, and many others for corrections to improve the quality of the paper.
 This work was funded by DLR under the Quantum Computing Initiative.